Overview & Roadmap¶

 - Improve speed of most popular graph queries.
 (TBD)

 - Provide simplified endpoints for common queries.
 (TBD)

 - Introduce a pub/sub type mechanism for staying in sync with bill & vote updates.
 (TBD)

-- Add new per-state CSV data exports. (in beta February 2020)
+- Add new per-state CSV data exports. (launched February 2020)

 - Provide bulk geographic data ahead of 2021 redistricting.
 (TBD)